ManuelAloSupsi/ros-course/README.md

   colcon test
   ```

-  Now your workspace is ready to be used. <b>Don't forget to source it on every new terminal!</b>
+  Now your workspace is ready to be used. <b>Don't forget to source it in every new terminal!</b>

   ```bash
   . install/setup.bash